gitter-badger/docker-ubuntu/README.md

-# docker-base
+# docker-ubuntu

-This is the default Docker base image for [NerdNobs](www.nerdnobs.com) Docker images.
-It is basically the Ubuntu 14.04 base image with a few tweaks and added standard packages.
+This is the Docker base image for [NerdNobs](www.nerdnobs.com) Docker images that are based on Ubuntu.
+  It is basically the Ubuntu 14.04 base image with a few tweaks and added and some standard packages.

 This image is probably not useful on its own.